C U M U L U S – B O G O T Á – 2 0 1 9

 Juan Manuel Medina

-The articulation between world-making exercises and design methods reformulates the identity of design with the emergence of domains such as Critical Design, Speculative Design, Design Storytelling, amongst others.
-These methods and practices trigger creative, disruptive and conscious architectural and design practices by also applying technological developments and possibilities through ideation and speculation.
+The focus of the track is the articulation between world-making exercises and design methods that reformulate the identity of design.
+New domains have emerged that include Critical Design, Speculative Design, Design Storytelling .
+These methods and practices trigger creative, disruptive and conscious architectural and design practices by applying technological developments combined with ideation and speculation.
 The result generates spontaneous designs that are both, efficient and imaginative.
-Can the relationship between design, fiction, architecture, and games, redefine the role of each specific field?
+Can the relationship between design, fiction, architecture and games redefine the role of each specific field?
 Can the intersection of these fields provoke a revision of the rhetorical innovation?
 Can these design processes lead to novelty without repeating innovation as a dry formula?

 The term counterculture historically refers to different moments when mainstream cultural values and institutions were challenged, usually by alternative emergent subcultures.
-Over the past years, counter-culture design ventures have proven a strong adaptive capacity to the oftentimes, hostile productive mainstream venues.
-Non-mainstream design has been especially good at finding cracks around the system and exploit those gaps for the benefit of small communities or for finding alternative ways to think and understand social processes.
+Over the past years, counterculture design ventures have proven a strong adaptive capacity to the oftentimes, hostile productive mainstream venues.
+Non-mainstream design has been especially good at finding cracks around the system and exploit those gaps for the benefit of small communities or finding alternative ways to think and understand social processes.
 What is the role design could play in creating new production models or economic systems?
-What role could it play in challenging or presenting alternatives in the way people relate to the territory and the managing of their resources?
-What kind of strategies could design help developing, in order to tackle issues on inequality, social justice, and marginalization?
+What role could design play in challenging or presenting alternatives in the way people relate to the territory and the managing of their resources?
+What strategies could design help to develop, to tackle issues of inequality, social justice, and marginalization?
 What other possible scenarios could be set for the development of a society and a renewed idea of human progress?

-The unique and unexplored world’s natural territories offer an opportunity to spark designers’ imagination and practices in search of new solutions to everyday needs.
-The rapid exploitation of natural resources has accelerated climate change, making us question how can we redesign our relationship with the environment without placing at stake its biodiversity?
+Unique and unexplored ecosystems offer an opportunity to spark designers’ imagination and push practices to search for new solutions to everyday needs.
+The rapid exploitation of natural resources has accelerated climate change, making us question how can we redesign our relationship with the environment without placing its biodiversity at stake?
 How can the intersection between science and design take research one step further?
-Is it possible for scientist to question how can their knowledge be used to solve real world problems?
+Is it possible for science and design to question how their knowledge can be better integrated to solve real world problems?
 Is it possible for designers to incorporate scientific processes in their design practice to widen the scope and impact of their projects?

 – – – – – – – Call for abstracts – – – – – – –

-The Scientific Committee Cumulus Bogotá 2019 is calling for abstracts related to the main topic of the conference this year, The Design After.
+The Scientific Committee for Cumulus Bogotá 2019 is calling for abstracts related to the main topic of the conference this year, The Design After.
 The conference’s main goal is to imagine the possible scenarios design will be dealing in the near future, especially regarding the challenges posed by environmental and demographic critical issues.
-The Scientific Committee, invites design stakeholders to submit proposals reflecting on ideas, utopias, dystopias, design case studies, urban/rural planning; new technologies; artistic interpretations; thought experiments; pedagogical approaches; theoretical frameworks and strategies, to imagine what design would look like after its heyday.
-Submitted proposals must fit into any of the five following topics.
+The Committee invites design stakeholders to submit proposals reflecting on ideas, utopias, dystopias, design case studies and urban/rural planning.
+In particular to imagine what design would look like after its heyday and the role played by new technologies, artistic interpretations, thought experiments, pedagogical approaches; theoretical frameworks and strategies.

 Opening of call for abstracts: February 25, 2019